- aminophylline hydrate

-The following reduce clearance and a reduced dosage may therefore be necessary to avoid side-effects: allopurinol, carbimazole, cimetidine, ciprofloxacin, clarithromycin, diltiazem, disulfiram, erythromycin, fluconazole, interferon, isoniazid, isoprenaline, methotrexate, mexiletine, nizatidine, norfloxacin, oxpentifylline, propafenone, propranolol, ofloxacin, thiabendazole, verapamil, viloxazine hydrochloride and oral contraceptives.
+The following reduce clearance of theophylline and a reduced dosage may therefore be necessary to avoid side-effects: aciclovir, allopurinol, carbimazole, cimetidine, clarithromycin, diltiazem, disulfiram, erythromycin, fluconazole, interferon, isoniazid, methotrexate, mexiletine, nizatidine, pentoxifylline, propafenone, propranolol, thiabendazole, verapamil and oral contraceptives.

 Factors such as viral infections, liver disease and heart failure also reduce theophylline clearance.
-There are conflicting reports concerning the potentiation of theophylline by influenza vaccine and physicians should be aware that interaction may occur.
+There are conflicting reports concerning the potentiation of theophylline by influenza vaccine and physicians should be aware that interaction may occur resulting in increased serum theophylline levels.
 A reduction of dosage may be necessary in elderly patients.
 Thyroid disease or associated treatment may alter theophylline plasma levels.

 Theophylline may decrease steady state phenytoin levels.

 There are no adequate data from well controlled studies from the use of theophylline in pregnant women.
 Theophylline has been reported to give rise to teratogenic effects in mice, rats and rabbits (see section 5.3).
 The potential risk for humans is unknown.

 Over 3 g could be serious in an adult (40 mg/kg in a child).
 The fatal dose may be as little as 4.5 g in an adult (60 mg/kg in a child), but is generally higher.

 Warning: Serious features may develop as long as 12 hours after overdosage with prolonged release formulations.

 Alimentary symptoms: Nausea, vomiting (which is often severe), epigastric pain and haematemesis.
 Consider pancreatitis if abdominal pain persists.

-Neurological symptoms: Restlessness, hypertonia, exaggerated limb reflexes and convulsions.
+Neurological symptoms: Restlessness, hypertonia, exaggerated limb reflexes, convulsions, seizures.
 Coma may develop in very severe cases.

-: Sinus tachycardia is common.
+Cardiovascular symptoms: Hypotension.
+Sinus tachycardia is common.
 Ectopic beats and supraventricular and ventricular tachycardia may follow.

 Metabolic symptoms: Hypokalaemia due to shift of potassium from plasma into cells is common, can develop rapidly and may be severe.
 Hyperglycaemia, hypomagnesaemia and metabolic acidosis may also occur.
 Rhabdomyolysis may also occur.